varkenvarken/Matrix/README.md

 ```
 // calculate the sum of the elements on the main diagonal
-// the trace is only define for square nxn matrices
+// the trace is only defined for square nxn matrices

 fun double trace(mat m):
     mat s = shape(m)